 - Great Stock: *** What you think of when you think "Dinosaur"; have appeared everywhere in the media.

-- Little Stock: * Tend to appear in documentary media, but are quite rare in the more popular ones.
+- Rare or Little Stock: * Tend to appear in documentary media, but are quite rare in the more popular ones.
 Their presence in fiction might actually be seen as an aversion of the trope.

 - Non-Stock: Have appeared even more seldom in media (if at all). note See Useful Notes Prehistoric Life for these.